 - lacking or having a deficient safety data sheet

-is not authorised by the Swedish Chemicals Agency (applies only to pesticides) An authorised pesticides has a registration number issued by us.
+- that is not authorised by the Swedish Chemicals Agency (applies only to pesticides).
+An authorised pesticides has a registration number issued by us.
 Authorised pesticides are searchable in the pesticides register database.

-or if articles (for example toys, cloths, shoes and electronics) that
+or articles (for example toys, cloths, shoes and electronics) that

 - give rise to health inconveniences